-This year I am going to add to this list, my favorite winemakers.
-I will begin with a woman, Leslie Preston, Coiled Wines, who I think has impacted the wine industry, and on the region she represents, the Snake River Valley AVA.
+This year I am going to add to this list my favorite winemakers.
+I will begin with a woman, Leslie Preston, Coiled Wines, who I think has impacted the wine industry, and the region she represents, the Snake River Valley AVA.

-During my visit to Lodi, I met winemaker, Markus Niggli, who represents the new generation of winemakers in Lodi.
+During my visit to Lodi, I met winemaker Markus Niggli, who represents Lodi’s new generation of winemakers.
 Not only does he utilize less common varieties, but also he creates blends that set him apart from others.
 The wines of Markus Wine Co. are both unique and unusual.
 Markus also plays a prominent role in elevating the caliber of wines coming from Lodi.